mikenewbuild/mikefallows/posts/quickly-export-shopify-data-to-a-csv.md

 It made me realise how easy and accessible using Node is for running small tasks locally where previously I might have used a shell script or full blown app.

-You can check out and use my simple [Shopify CSV Exports](https://github.com/mikenewbuild/shopify-csv-export) script on Github.
+You can check out and use my simple [Shopify CSV Exports](https://github.com/mikenewbuild/shopify-csv-export) script on GitHub.